Polynesian Cultural Center on Oahu

 At the Tongan village, you can paddle a canoe like the islanders used to do centuries ago, play the Tongan shuffleboard game, called lafo and test your skills throwing spears.

-The Polynesian Cultural Center is open Monday through Saturday from 11:45am to 9pm and closed on Sundays, Christmas and Thanksgiving Day.
+The PCC is open Monday through Saturday from 11:45am to 9pm and closed on Sundays, Christmas and Thanksgiving Day.

 However, you can visit the island villages only from noon until 5:30pm because that’s when the award-winning Ali’i Luau dinner starts, followed by an amazing evening show, “Ha: Breath of Life,” which runs from 7:30 to 9pm.